Contents

 You may be able to get relief if your property is empty and unused.
-Since 1 April 2008, empty business properties have been exempted from business rates for the first three months that they are empty.
+Empty business properties are exempted from business rates for the first three months that they are empty.
 Industrial and warehouse properties qualify for a further three months' exemption from business rates.

 After three months, full business rates are normally payable.
 This is to provide a positive incentive to bring vacant shops, offices, factories and warehouses back into use.

-See also: Exempted buildings and empty buildings relief (GOV.UK website)
+See also: Business rates relief: Exempt buildings (GOV.UK website)

 Exemptions